busgurlu/cakephp-recaptcha/readme.md

 ### Controller file: ###

 #### 1) Use with specific controller action or actions -> works automagically ####
-Commponent add field recaptcha and validation to your Model for this action.
+Commponent add field recaptcha and validation to your Model on fly for this action.

 Add this to your controller: